 Q. What are the three basic steps in planning a pesticide application?

 Q. Why are strainers (filters) important in sprayers?

-Q. What type of nozzle is best suited for residual spraying
+Q. What type of nozzle is best suited for residual spraying on surfaces?

 Q. Why is equipment calibration important?